allefeld/mkernel/README.md

 -   The configuration logic creates temporary Matlab variables with names of the form `MKernel_*`, which are later removed.
 If you use variables with names of this form, they will not be retained between code executions (notebook cells).

 A further intentional limitation is that MKernel does not implement IPython-style magics, because their use prevents using identical code in Matlab proper.
-Moreover, most if not all of the interactive features which IPython adds to Python via magics (e.g. `%cd`, `%run`, `%edit`, `%logon`, `%system`, `%whos`, `!`) are already provided by Matlab.
+However, most if not all of the interactive features which IPython adds to Python via magics (e.g. `%cd`, `%run`, `%edit`, `%logon`, `%system`, `%whos`, `!`) are already provided by Matlab.

 ## How to report issues